Wine and Food Retreat in Sicily, Italy

 Morning

-We’ll visit a boutique winery in the sun-drenched region of Pachino, known for its aromatic Moscato and bold Nero d’Avola, and home the rich winemaking history of southeastern Sicily.
+We’ll visit a boutique winery in the warm, sunny region of Pachino, known for its aromatic Moscato and bold Nero d’Avola, and home the rich winemaking history of southeastern Sicily.

 Afternoon